 Call NumbersAll items in the catalog are assigned a unique group of letters and numbers called call numbers.
 Call numbers are used to classify materials and tell you their locations on the shelf.
 The McKillop Library (as most academic libraries) uses the Library of Congress Classification System when assigning call numbers to books and other materials in the libraries.

 For example, for the book The Letters of Virginia Woolf by Virginia Woolf, the call number is listed in the catalog as PR6045.O72 Z525 1975 and the location is Salve Main Collection.

 Below is the catalog entry for The Letters of Virginia Woolf by Virginia Woolf:

 Notice the LOCATION, CALL NUMBER and STATUS columns.
 You want to make sure the item says “AVAILBLE” under STATUS otherwise it may be checked-out (you can still request items that are checked-out but the waiting period will depend upon the due date and when the item is returned).

 Finding Items on the ShelvesThe CALL NUMBER tells you where on the shelf the item is located.
-Therefore, according to the chart above, The Letters of Virginia Woolf is located in the Main Collection and is either on the 2nd FL or the 3rd FL.
-Next, the call number starts with PR.
-According to the chart above, P’s in the Main Collection are located on the 3rd FL.
+Therefore, according to the chart above, The Letters of Virginia Woolf is located in the Main Collection which is located on the 3rd FL.